 Living according to God’s will means acting according to God’s will.
 It means doing the will of the Father.
 Jesus places our obedient response and action as the key to entering the kingdom of Heaven—His movement—here and now.
 Our purpose as followers of Jesus is to pursue obedience to the will of the Father in all we do.

-At the same time, we need to make sure that we call people to action.
+Therefore, we need to make sure that we call people to action.
 Repentance is an action in the Bible, not a feeling.
 Our behavior displays our repentance.
-The first son repented by obeying his father’s will.
-We do the same.
+The first son repented when “he changed his mind and went anyway.”
+Of the two sons, he is the one who chose to obey his father’s will.
+May we do the same.

-Let our actions mark us as doers of God’s will.
-May we purse being children who do the will of their Father.
+Let our actions mark us as doers of God’s will, and may we be children who pursue doing the will of our Father.

 Father, we confess our desire to do Your will in all we do and say today.
 May our obedience glorify You.
 Amen.